debashisbarman/debashisbarman.github.io/about.md

+---
+layout: page
+title: About
+permalink: /about/
+---
 ##About The Site

 This URL has been my online home for recent years, manifesting at times as a blog or a portfolio until landing on this current single column blog.
 Today it is an outlet for my design and development related ramblings.